 “As soon as I stepped on campus, I felt welcomed and accepted by everyone on campus, which has in turn contributed to my personal, athletic, and academic growth,” said Brittany.
 “I could never be more thankful for that feeling.”

-As she prepares for her future outside of the Meredith gates, Brittany will take with her a stronger confidence and valuable lessons that will help her make an impact in the lives of others.
+As she prepared for her future outside of the Meredith gates, Brittany took with her a stronger confidence and valuable lessons that will help her make an impact in the lives of others.

 “During my time at Meredith, I have learned that I am capable of making a difference in the world.
 I have been supported through struggles, pushed past my expectations, and celebrated for accomplishments by members of the Meredith community.
 These experiences have taught me that I can be as impactful as I choose to be and the sky’s the limit.”